 Why not start with some holidays in Almería?

 If you are looking for a summer house, a place in which you can let go of the responsibilities of your life and isolate yourself for a while, this is the place for you.
 If you have children, though, you might want to go somewhere else.

-Almería is not a very big place but there are many beaches where children can go to and still enjoy themselves.
-For grown-ups, it’s a different story.
+Almería is not a very big place, but there are many beaches where children can go and still enjoy themselves.
+For grownups, it’s a different story.
 No matter what you are interested in, you can be sure that Almería has it.
 Unless you are looking for amusement parks and gigantic roller coasters, of course.

-There are at least a dozen museums centered on the most varied topics, history lovers will be delighted with the rich culture and the deep Arabic roots in the area, movie fans will have a blast on the cinematography’s house and go to visit the famous movie locations, and festivals can be enjoyed pretty much year-round.
+There are at least a dozen museums centred on the most varied topics, history lovers will be delighted with the rich culture and the deep Arabic roots in the area, and movie fans will have a blast at the cinematography’s house and go to visit the famous movie locations, and festivals can be enjoyed pretty much year-round.

 And, of course, the beaches.
 There are so many beautiful beaches in Almería that to name them all would require hours.
 Like Monsul Beach, Balneario de Sierra Alhamilla, Playa de Los Muertos, Serena beach, Playa de lo Genovese, playa de Aguadulce, and many, many others.
 And if you ever get tired of the beaches, you can enjoy yourself in the river as well.

 Almería is a gorgeous place, surrounded by nature in its most beautiful expression, with dozens of landmarks to visit, so many that you probably couldn’t visit them all even if you tried.
-This is a paradise for those looking to get away, for those looking to put some distance between them and the stress of their daily lives, for those looking to enjoy the rest of their lives in a very calmed and relaxed manner.
+This is a paradise for those looking to get away, for those looking to put some distance between themselves and the stress of their daily lives, and for those looking to enjoy the rest of their lives in a very calm and relaxed manner.

 Though, if you are looking for a great investment location instead, you are out of luck, and you probably will be better off putting your money somewhere else.